cfrydlewicz/corry-theme/README.md

 - My writing style has been evolving, and one of the changes I'm making is removing qualifications.
 My perspective is the only one I need to platform here.

-### Fuck Facebook
+### Fuck Meta and X
-This version of my site will not be sharing data with any social media platforms directly.
+This version of my site will not be sharing data with shitty social media platforms directly.
 They can send users my way and get nothing in return.